Leucochloridium paradoxum: Life cycle

 The species in Leucochloridium share a similar life cycle.
 They are parasites of snails and birds.
 This is a truncated life cycle compared with typical trematodes, because the snail acts as both the first and second intermediate host.

-Eggs ingested by the snail hatch into miracidia, which develop in the snail's hepatopancreas into the next stage, a sporocyst.
+Eggs ingested by the snail hatch into miracidia in the stomach or midgut.
+The miracidia are 23 μm long, ellipitical in shape, and have only about 10 cells.
+Cilia, partly forming cirri, make this stage motile, and at the front end is a stylet thought to help penetrate the intestinal wall.
+Once a miracidium reaches the snail's hepatopancreas, it disintegrates to release a germinal cell.
+This develops there into the next stage, a sporocyst.

 The mature sporocyst consists of a number of branches spreading through the haemocoel and may make up a fifth or more of the snail's weight.
-Some of the branches develop into long tubes ending in a swollen broodsac, but these are staggered in their states of development, so that normally only 2 or 3 are mature simultaneously.
-One or both of the snail's tentacles become occupied by a mature broodsac, which transforms the appearance.
+Some of the branches develop into long tubes ending in a swollen broodsac, but these are staggered in their states of development, so that normally only two or three broodsacs are mature simultaneously.
+The basal part of the sporocyst produces asexually many tail-less cercariae, which develop directly into metacercariae within the sporocyst, depositing a thick mucoid coat around themselves.
+The mature metacercariae are oval in shape, 1.2 × 0.8 mm.
+Typically 100–250 such metacercariae accumulate in a broodsac.

+One or both of the snail's tentacles become occupied by a mature broodsac, which transforms the appearance of the snail.
 The tentacle is swollen and the pulsating, colourful, banded broodsac visible inside mimics the appearance of an insect larva like a caterpillar.
 This encourages their consumption by the next host, insectivorous birds.
 Observations in captivity indicated that birds tore the broodsac out of the snail before eating it, so the snail may survive this.
 Birds may also become infected by eating broodsacs that have spontaneously burst from the tentacle, surviving for an hour whilst they continue to pulsate.

-At their base, the sporocysts produce asexually many tail-less cercariae, which develop directly into metacercariae within the sporocyst, depositing a thick mucoid coat around themselves.
-The mature metacercariae are oval in shape, 1.2 × 0.8 mm; typically 100–250 such metacercariae accumulate in a broodsac.
-If the broodsac is eaten by a bird, the metacercariae pass along its alimentary tract, and lodge in the cloaca.
+If the broodsac is eaten by a bird, the metacercariae pass along its alimentary tract, and lodge in the gut.
+They have been found in the large intestine, cloaca and bursa of Fabricius.
 Having lost the mucoid coat, they develop into adult distomes, c.
 1.5 mm long.
-This form has two suckers on the ventral side, which anchor it to the cloacal wall, and a smooth dorsal surface.
+This form has two suckers on the ventral side, which anchor it to the gut wall, and a smooth dorsal surface.
 The adults are hermaphroditic and release eggs into the bird's faeces.
-Some will be eaten by a snail, thus completing the life cycle.
+In an experimental system, eggs first appeared in the faeces 13 days after infection.
+Some eggs will be eaten by a snail, thus completing the life cycle.

 In a study in Russia, snails became infected in spring and summer.
 The resultant sporocysts were producing infective metacercariae in the following spring but then died in late summer.
 The lifetime of the adult stage in its bird host is believed to be of the order of weeks or months.